 Earlier with the NES?
 Marketing a game console as an entertainment system because it had a robot attachment?
 Worked well enough to restart the entire American games industry.

 Nintendo's success can reasonably be said to run on this, they thrive by trying to bring in new markets instead of trying to compete with the main market.
-When they did during the N64 and Gamecube era, they entered a slump.
+When they did during the N64 and Gamecube era, they entered a slump note Though, the accuracy of the statement is a matter of debate since the actual causes are more complex.

 Nintendo has a tradition for being nontraditional.
 Gamepads instead of joysticks, twin-screen portables, autostereoscopic 3D, motion-sensitive controls standard, the list doesn't end here.
 While many of their innovations took hold and were accepted by the mainstream for being different, others didn't fly so well because other and more mainstream innovations (like CD and later DVD game media) managed to overshadow Nintendo's efforts.
 Or in the case of the Wii U, they lost the plot.
 They tried to beat Sony and Microsoft to the market by a whole year, but the tablet controller that was the cornerpiece of the system didn't work out so well; plus it jacked the price beyond the comfort zone that made the Wii so attractive.
 Like any company, Nintendo both hits and misses.